mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 The [Airfare](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money#airfare-and-traveling), [Meals and Entertainment](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money#meals-and-entertainment), and [Hotel](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money#hotel-and-lodging) policies take precedence even in the case of team events or meetups.

+For team off sites, where travel and overnight stays are necessary, we encourage staff to use their best judgment.
+Historically, the average cost is $250 USD per person per day which includes meals, lodging, and meeting spaces.
+Travel costs like airfare, ride shares, or external partner and customer dinners are considered an additional expenditure and should seek [manager approval](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-spend-company-money#manager-approval) first.

 ### Team celebrations

 There will be times to celebrate with staff members, and we want you to.
 Please be sure to obtain approval from your department head by following the [Manager Approval](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money#manager-approval) process.